 This is really where the meat of this post is for a PPC specialist.
 The rest has been more focused on the business side, but now we are finally getting to the actual implementation in Google Ads.

-I recommend two different ways of working with your price comparison data in Google Ads.
+I recommend two different ways of working with your price monitoring data in Google Ads.

-In both cases, it starts by adding your price comparison data to a custom label.
+In both cases, it starts by adding your price monitoring data to a custom label.

-Using your favorite price comparison software, you should produce three different custom labels:
+Using your favorite price monitoring software, you should produce three different custom labels: